-Canada’s auto industry was built on Free Trade commencing with the 1965 Auto Pact, the principles of which were entrenched the Canada-U.S. Free Trade Agreement and thereafter the North American Free Trade Agreement (NAFTA) followed by Canada.
+Canada’s auto industry was built on free trade commencing with the 1965 Auto Pact, the principles of which were entrenched the Canada-U.S. Free Trade Agreement, thereafter in the North American Free Trade Agreement (NAFTA), and now the Canada-United States-Mexico Agreement (CUSMA).

 Being amongst the largest multi-national companies in the world, CVMA member companies are looking aggressively to participate in new and emerging global markets.
 As such, trade policies must ensure that domestic companies receive, on an equivalent basis, the same opportunities to compete fairly in foreign markets as non-Canadian companies have coming into our domestic market.